Curious what Hangul Day is all about?

 You can learn to read Hangul by using associations with the English alphabet.
 It usually takes about 1-2 hours.
 Try our free 90-minute challenge guide to see how.

 Compare that to the amount of time needed to learn how to read Chinese, and you can imagine how revolutionary Hangul must have seemed at the time of its invention!

 What is Hangul Like?

 Like most other alphabets, Hangul is phonetic.
 But it also has several adaptations that make it well suited for Korean.
-For example, rather than being written in a straight line, the letters that make up Hangul are organized in a square shape which matches up with the Chinese characters that they replaced.
+For example, rather than being written in a straight line, the letters that make up Hangul are organized in a square shape that matches up with the Chinese characters they replaced.
 This makes it easy to identify the meaning of any words that are based on Chinese characters.

 The original script also had marks to show the pitch of words, but these marks are no longer used.
-Also, the dots that were used in the vowel sounds are almost exclusively drawn as short lines these days.
+Also, the dots used in the vowel sounds are almost exclusively drawn as short lines these days.

 How to Celebrate Hangul Day

 Another way to celebrate Hangul Day in Korea is to learn Hangul.
-As mentioned already, the Korean alphabet only takes two hours to learn, and allows you to read Korean signs as well as improve you pronunciation and ability to learn new words.
-What better way to celebrate the day than learn the language.
+As mentioned already, the Korean alphabet only takes two hours to learn and allows you to read Korean signs and improve your pronunciation and ability to learn new words.

-Show everyone how great you think Hangul is by writing something using the Korean alphabet in the comments below!
+If you think Hangul is great, try writing something using the Korean alphabet in the comments below!